What is GCEP?

 Sponsorship of GCEP

-- ExxonMobil - The world's largest publicly traded petroleum and petrochemical company.
+- ExxonMobil - The world's largest publicly traded international oil and gas company.

-- General Electric - The world leader in power-generation technology and services.
+- GE - The world leader in power-generation technology and services.

 - Schlumberger - The world's leading oilfield services technology company.